 The Cedars is a cabin set in the middle of the property with a wonderful porch and a shared main room.
 The Cedars has sleeping accommodations for nine people.
 There are four bedrooms each with its own bathroom.
 The bathrooms are complete with shower stalls and the bedrooms with twin-sized beds (some of which are bunk beds).

 The Main Lodge was the original main building and dining facility for the hotel when it first opened.
 The downstairs of the lodge has a living room area, an area with small tables (card playing size) and chairs, a small library, a refrigerator and a ping-pong table.
 It creates a warm and pleasant social gathering area.

 The upstairs boasts six bedrooms sleeping a total of 18 people.
 Most beds are bunk beds, again with each room having its own bathroom.
 The bathrooms all have a shower stall, toilet and sink with running potable water.

-For further inquiry about our accommodations contact, Deb Faylo, assistant director for the Center for Environmental and Outdoor Education.
+For further inquiry about our accommodations contact, Deb Faylo, assistant director of the William H. Parks Family Center for Environmental and Outdoor Education.